 If you are aged 19 or over you might have to pay the tuition fee for your course but there are numerous circumstances where the government will pay this fee for you, please read on as this may help you make your decision about your studies.

-If you are aged 19 or over at the start of your course and in receipt of JSA (income-based or credits), ESA (work-related activity group) and need skills and training to enter employment, then your tuition fee may be funded up to level 2 (Intermediate Study Programmes).
+If you are aged between 19 – 23 years and have a full level 2 or you are 24+ at the start of your course, are unemployed and in receipt of JSA, ESA or Universal Credit and need skills and training to enter employment, then your tuition fee may be funded up to level 2 (Intermediate Study Programmes).

-If you are aged 19 or over at the start of your course and are claiming other state benefit, and earn either less than 16 times the National Minimum Wage a week or £338 a month (individual claims) or £541 a month (household claims) and want to be employed or progress in to more sustainable employment, then your tuition fee may be funded up to level 2 (Intermediate Study Programmes).
-In this case, the college must agree that learning will directly improve your employment prospects.
+If you are aged between 19 – 23 years and have a full level 2 or you are 24+ at the start of your course, and are claiming other state benefits with an earned income of less than or £338 a month (individual claims) or £541 a month (household claims) and want to be employed or progress in to more sustainable employment, then your tuition fee may be funded up to level 2 (Intermediate Study Programmes).
+In this case, the college must agree that learning is directly relevant to your employment prospects and the local labour market needs.

-If you are aged 19 or over at the start of your course and are in receipt of a low wage (less than £15,736.50 annual gross salary) and cannot contribute towards the cost of fees.
-You will need to provide evidence such as recent wage slips (within 3 months of your start date) or a current employment contract which states gross monthly/annual wages.
+If you are aged 19 to 23 with a full level 2, or aged 24 and over at the start of your course and are in receipt of a low wage of less than £16,009.50 annual gross salary.
+You will need to provide evidence such as recent wage slips or a Universal Credit statement (within 3 months of your start date) or a current employment contract which states gross monthly/annual wages.
 Not applicable to Level 3 or above courses.

 If you have an Education Health Care Plan (EHC Plan) and are under 25 when you start your course then your tuition fee will be waived.
 An Education Health Care Plan supports learners with complex learning and support needs.